muratkendir/dist-gis-exercises/docs/exercise3.md

   - Hochwasserrisikos (Flood Risks)
   - Fließgewässern (Watercourses)

-<blockquote style="background-color:ivory;">TIP: Please find the “Copy” icon under the “Preview Dataset” button to find the service URLs.</blockquote>
+<blockquote>TIP: Please find the “Copy” icon under the “Preview Dataset” button to find the service URLs.</blockquote>

 Finally:
 - [ ] If you think you have found a web service that suits your purpose, run the “**found_service()**” function.